17 Best Horse Breeds for Dressage

 These horses excel at dressage competitions with an unmistakable character that projects good temperament and sense.

-If you want a horse with great stamina combined with intelligence and elegance, then the Hanoverian might be right for you!
+If you want a horse with great stamina, intelligence, and elegance, then the Hanoverian might be right for you!

 6. Andalusian

 They are known for their excellent conformation and flashy style.
 They are elegant and hard-working but not as tough as the other warmbloods.
-The Andalusian is well known to be a graceful horse, giving clear responses.
+The Andalusian is well known to be a graceful horse that gives clear responses.

 It is excellent at dressing, jumping, cross country, eventing and driving.
 Some breeds make better-riding horses than others, like the Arabian; others work best in one area, such as the Thoroughbred.